xubowenhaoren/Birdify/README.md

 The test set contains 10000 entries.
 Our current test accuracy is based on 10% of it.

+### Team

+Bowen Xu

+Wenqing Lan

 ## Approach

 ### What techniques did you use?

-We first used the training method with SGD optimizer, Cross Entropy Loss, and hyper-parameters including epochs=5, learning_rate=0.01, momentum=0.9, decay=0.0005.
-We tried to increase the training epochs to see where the test accuracy stops to increase.
+We first started the training with the pretrained `resnet18` model.
+We also used the SGD optimizer, Cross Entropy Loss. and hyper-parameters including epochs=5, learning_rate=0.01, momentum=0.9.
+We quickly realized that We tried to increase the training epochs to see where the test accuracy stops to increase.
 After we choose a reasonable number of epoch, we increased the resolution of input images.

+- Choice of the optimizer.
+We compared the popular optimizers such as Adam, AdamW, and SGD.
+[This article](https://towardsdatascience.com/why-adamw-matters-736223f31b5d) shows that the SGD is still the optimizer that produces more generalizable models.
+Therefore we choose to use the SGD optimizer throughout the project.

 Next, we tried different models using the same hyperparameter setting to see which ones outstand.
 We picked Inception V4 and Efficient Net.

 In the end, we added cross validation to see how it affects the performance of these two model we picked.

-### - What problems did you run into?
+### What problems did you run into?

 - Hard-ware limit / Training time limit